 Only a parent is capable of capturing those adorable minute details of a kids’ day at home with parents.
 One other thing we especially liked about the book is Alice’s homemade book.
 It often inspires my kids to go and make their own books!

 Fall is the time to collect, harvest, and preserve seeds to plant the following year.
 (Pumpkin and pepper seeds are our favorite to save).
 Miss Maple, however, takes it a step further: she travels the land searching for orphan seeds that got lost during spring planting and takes them home with her to keep them safe till next spring.
 She scrubs them clean and tucks them in.
 During the long winter, she passes the time reading, telling stories, and singing.

 We love the beautiful artwork, the labeled seed chart, and the idea that everything in the world deserves loving attention and care.

 30 – Life on Mars, Jon Agee (National Aviation History Month)

-November is National Aviation History Month.
-It’s a great opportunity to talk about aircrafts, the Wright Brothers, aviators in history, famous aviatrices (who is that?), and more.
+This month offers a great opportunity to talk about the Wright Brothers, aviators in history, famous aviatrices (who is that?), and more.
 You can even do an aviation lesson from study.com or check out some ideas for celebrating.